Cleymax/Cleymax/README.md

 ## 👋 Hi there, I'm Clément

-Third year student in computer networks & telecommunications.
 Passionate and self-taught developer for almost 7 years.
 I like to discover and learn new technologies.
-For less than a year I have been working in the field of DevOps, containers and IT automation.
+For less than a year I have been working in the field of DevOps, containers, cloud and IT automation.

 You can find some of my many personal projects or else I contribute on my book time.